How Poco’s Self-Titled Second Album Pulled Them Apart

 Regardless of band turmoil and financial success, the album remains a highlight of the country-rock subgenre, specifically for how Poco's songwriting, Young's otherworldly steel guitar (played through a Leslie speaker) and the manner in which the band merged the jam-heavy, late-'60s rock aesthetic with the buttoned-down country feel

 Poco's sound certainly endeared the band to future country fans.
-The group's second album is on display in a country-rock exhibit in the Country Music Hall of Fame in Nashville, along with the jacket Young wore for the back cover photo.
+The group's self-titled second album is on display in a country-rock exhibit in the Country Music Hall of Fame in Nashville, along with the jacket that Rusty Young wore for the back cover photo.